 Plastics are ubiquitous in the environment.
 We want to understand what controls their breakdown so that we can inform designs of new materials that breakdown quicker.

 Dissolved Organic Matter

 Sunlight can completely oxidize DOM into CO2, a greenhouse gas, and partially alter DOM into new compounds.
-These alterations impact the lability of DOM to microbes.
-Most of our DOM work focuses on permafrost DOM draining arctic soils.
+We study the rates and controls of these reactions.

 The Ward Lab

-Our state-of-the-art laboratory at the WHOI focuses on characterizing the prevalence, pathways, and products of the photochemical degradation of organic carbon in aquatic ecosystems.
-We study lots of different types of organic carbon, including naturally derived organic carbon, like dissolved organic matter and black carbon, and man-made pollutants, like crude oil and plastics.
+Our facility is housed in Fye Laboratory as part of the Marine Chemistry and Geochemistry Department at WHOI.
+We are broadly interested in characterizing the rates and pathways of organic carbon degradation in aquatic ecosystems.
+We study lots of different types of organic carbon, including naturally derived organic carbon, like dissolved organic matter, and organic pollutants, like crude oil and plastics.